ignamartinoli/ignamartinoli.github.io/src/content/blog/One lang to rule them all.md

 ```

 <details>
-<summary>Because code is made of expressions, you can nest it, forming something resembling an AST (Abstract Syntax Tree):
+<summary>Because code is made of expressions, you can nest it, forming something resembling an AST (Abstract Syntax Tree).
 </summary>

 ![](../../assets/Corrected_S-expression_tree_2.svg)